genropy/genropy_saved/docs/genro/components/writing.rst

 		- The Bags or other complex objects used in your component.

-		- The :ref:`genro-datastore` elements and their functionality.
+		- The :ref:`genro_datastore` elements and their functionality.

 		- Its life cicle - that is, if your component changes its behavior over time, if it suggests an event (like a window dialog).